federated-data-sharing/common-api-metadata/README.md

 # README - common-api-metadata

-This is the component API for discvoering metadata as part of the Federated Data Sharing [Common API](https://github.com/federated-data-sharing/common-api).
+This is the component API for discovering metadata as part of the Federated Data Sharing [Common API](https://github.com/federated-data-sharing/common-api).

 All code and documentation in this project is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) see [LICENSE](./LICENSE).